 I’m negative for all major known sub branches of Y3106.
 But I may be positive to Y3106 itself (B57 kinda hint here).
 It would explain, that my YDNA ancestry has novel SNP somewhere after Y4460 but not into Y1306 (Jun-2017) known sub branches.
 So far on yfull, there is map of STRs for Y3106 (Aug-2017 snapshot):

-So far, represented people on all branches on yfull refer to countries (Jun-2017):
+So far, represented people on all branches under Y4460 on yfull refer to countries (Nov-2017):

 - UKR 4 (on different levels, so UKR genetics might be very common for all nested)